gregcaporaso/open-van/book/headliner.md

 ## Overview

 This document illustrates how I installed eye hooks in the headliner.
 We use this to mount [bungee netting](https://amzn.to/3qM9cbM) on the ceiling.
+It's working reasonably well so far, but I need to get better anchor points in place for the headliner.
+This project is still a bit of a work in progress.

-Over our bed we partially lay out [wool army blankets](https://amzn.to/3bJqiT7) ({numref}`netting-1`).
-In our opinion you should have one of these on hand per-person as extra bedding in case of emergency, and they make a great layer on top of the netting because we can store light-weight packing cubes on top of them.
+Over our bed we partially lay out [wool army blankets](https://amzn.to/3bJqiT7) ({numref}`netting-1`) - this helps keep things from falling through the net, and they're good to have in case of emergency.
 Over the living area we store our window covers flat {numref}`netting-2`.
 This system works well as long as you don't store anything too heavy in the netting (otherwise it sags too much).

 ```{figure} images/headliner/netting-1.jpeg
 ---